inexorgame-obsolete/wiki-mirror/Home.md

 ## Objectives
 _Stays Sauer, becomes better_

-* Fork of sauerbraten in order to replace sauerbraten (no mod)
+* Fork of Sauerbraten in order to replace Sauerbraten - no mod
-* Bigger audience for sauerbraten
+* Bigger audience for the game
-* Keep sauerbraten alive for the future
+* Keep the game alive for the future
 * 100% OSS, no restricted licensed content

 ### How to get involved